 It’s about the Audience and the Message

 Undertaking market and customer research and analysis is essential before jumping into a business development activity that may prove fruitless if you’re aiming at the wrong target.
 More time spent beforehand will be more likely to bear fruit in the long run.

 Before talking about routes to market, we can’t ignore the ‘market’ aspect of that phrase as it’s your most important determinant of success.
 Who are you targeting?
 What sectors?
-What size of organisation?
+What size of the organization?
 What is the job role that makes the buying decision for your products or services?
-Where will you find the contacts names and contact details?
+Where will you find the contact’s names and contact details?
 And how good is your data?

 Routes to Market

 Of course, you can opt for any number of methods to reach your target market.
 Most of our work is done in b2b marketing and some high volume methods like pure media advertising can have high wastage and work out expensive for small to medium-sized businesses that have limited budgets.
 Testing different methods is important however in order to identify which provide better returns.
 Equally, you need to give any method you choose the time to work.
 In higher value sales environments, results are unlikely to come immediately.
 Therefore, if the cost of marketing over 12 months or more is £50,000 and it generates a contract worth £250,000 that’s a 5:1 ROI that can’t be sniffed at!

 So, what do you do?
 Do you carry on doing what you’ve been doing for years?
 If you do, you may get the same results.
 If that’s sufficient, then continue what you’re doing but monitor effectiveness.
 If it isn’t enough, you need to look at other options.
 But before you do, work out what budget you can allow for any activity and evaluate the timeframe.